 • Preheat oven to 400°F.

-• With your hands, peel the paper outside of the garlic, to expose the cloves.
-Take care to keep the bulbs together and not break them apart while you're peeling
+• With your hands, peel the paper off the garlic to expose the cloves.
+Take care to keep the bulbs together so they don't break apart while you're peeling.

 4 heads garlic

-• Taking a sharp knife, cut the top of each garlic bulb straight off, about ½ inch down from the top.
+• Take a sharp knife, cut the top of each garlic bulb straight off, about ½ inch from the top.
 This should cut into most of the cloves to expose the interior.

-• Top each bulb with ¼ tablespoon of olive oil and massage into the cut side of each bulb.
+• Top each bulb with ¼ tbsp of olive oil and massage it into the cut side of each bulb.

-• Wrap each bulb in aluminum foil and place them into the wells of a muffin tin, cut sides up.
+• Wrap each bulb in aluminum foil and place it into the wells of a muffin tin, cut sides up.

 • Bake for 35-40 minutes, or until each clove is tender.